 2.Encourages and enables opportunities to discover personal interests and passions.

-Encouraging individuals with disabilities to experience a variety of activities can help them discover their passions, reveal hidden talents, and fuel ambitions in life.
+Encouraging individuals to experience a variety of activities can help them discover their passions, reveal hidden talents, and fuel ambitions in life.
 Exploring one’s interest across a broad spectrum of activities, such as art, literature, sports, outdoor recreation, electronics, science, technology, music, culture, and spirituality helps an individual to recognize their personal interests and passions.
 This also helps them acquire skills in sharing stories.
 Being able to talk about favorite pastimes, musical tastes, special talents, current events, or projects provides ample icebreaker topics for conversations with others.
 Having topics and activities to talk about can reduce anxieties when meeting new people and build self-confidence in social situations.
 Developing these “soft skills” can support positive interactions at school, work, and in the community throughout life.